lopezdsr/sql-query/activity.md

-sql-query.sql-job.create | 	An SQL query was submitted. sql-query.sql-job.list | 	List of jobs has been retrieved. sql-query.sql-job.get | 	Details of a job have been retrieved. sql-query.catalog-table.list | 	List of catalog tables has been retrieved.. sql-query.catalog-table.get | 	Details of a catalog table have been retrieved.
+sql-query.sql-job.create | 	An SQL query was submitted. sql-query.sql-job.list | 	List of jobs has been retrieved. sql-query.sql-job.get | 	Details of a job have been retrieved. sql-query.catalog-table.list | 	List of catalog tables has been retrieved. sql-query.catalog-table.get | 	Details of a catalog table have been retrieved.